KenKundert/flicker-noise/README.rst

 :Released: 2020-01-29

-Includes a resistor model that demonstrates how to properly model flicker noise in Verilog-A as described in "Flicker Noise Formulations in Compact Models", to be published in Transactions on Computer-Aided Design of Integrated Circuits and Systems some time in 2020.
+Includes a resistor model that demonstrates how to properly model flicker noise in Verilog-A as described in `Flicker Noise Formulations in Compact Models
+<https://ieeexplore.ieee.org/document/8957705>`_, to be published in
+Transactions on Computer-Aided Design of Integrated Circuits and Systems some time in 2020.

 Also included are two circuits.
 The first is a simple test circuit for the